rh-mobb/documentation/docs/idp/azuread-aro-cli/README.md

    --api-permissions e1fe6dd8-ba31-4d61-89e7-88639da4683d=Scope \
    --id $app_id
    ```
+> **Note**
-   > **NOTE** If you see message to grant the consent unless you are authenticated as a Global Administrator for this Azure Active Directory.
+> If you see message to grant the consent unless you are authenticated as a Global Administrator for this Azure Active Directory.
 Standard domain users will be asked to grant consent when they first login to the cluster using their AAD credentials.

 ## Get Tenant ID ##
 We do need the Tenant ID for setting up the Oauth provider later on: